Steve's wife Lynn née Chamney and her Irish/Canadian and England/South Africa heritage

 After the second rejection, I had to explore the Irish possibility.
 There wasn't an Irish embassy Lynn Steve Tara and Christie Bennett at South Bank in Brisbanein Harare so I phoned the one in Lusaka.
 I couldn't believe my luck.
 All I had to do as father was to sign my authority that my daughter could be added to my wife's Irish Passport.
 I had to fly to Lusaka in a few days for a Hoechst meeting so I took Lynn's passport with me, signed my authority there and walked out with Christie's name in Lynn's passport.
 I flew back to Harare the next day.

 Lynn and Christie were discharged a week after the birth and soon after that the four of us drove back to Lusaka.
-The pregnancy and birth had been straight forward but the nightmare lasted a few days while Lynn was undiagnosed with a mystery illness and my daughter was born stateless.
+The pregnancy and birth had been straight forward but the nightmare lasted a few days while Lynn was undiagnosed with a mystery illness until hepatitis was diagnosed and my daughter was born stateless until the Irish obliged.

 Hilary Chamney

 Hilary Chamney was Lynn's father.
-He was born on 11th September 1907 to Irish parents Edward Ralph Chamney and Margaret Ethel née Martin in Binscarth, Russell, Manitoba, Winnepeg, Canada.
-His father was an Anglican Minister.
+He was born on 11th September 1907 to Irish parents Edward Ralph Chamney (known as Ralph) and Margaret Ethel née Martin in Binscarth, Winnipeg, Canada.

 After suffering from a heart attack, Hilary was told to take it easy.
 He phoned an order through to Philips Cellars and his wife was mortified to see his friends sitting around his bed at St Anne's with a nurse strumming a guitar.
 To reduce stress, he employed a chauffeur.

-His mother alternated between staying on the farm and an apartment in Salisbury that her sister Elsie stayed with Lynn.
+His mother alternated between staying on the farm and in an apartment in Salisbury that her sister Elsie stayed with Lynn.
 It was at this stage that I had met Lynn when I was working as a farmer at Norton so drove through some Saturday nights and returned early to be at Donnington Farms before dawn on Monday mornings.
+Rhodesia Rubgy Union jersey worn by Terry Chamney as Hooker

 Return to Top of page and Menus